What is Phishing Anyway?

 - Emailing employees en masse and gathering out-of-office notifications to learn the format of the email addresses used by internal employees.

-- Using social media to investigate the organization’s structure and decide whom they’d like to single out for their targeted attacks.
+- Using social media to investigate the organization’s structure and decide whom to single out for their targeted attacks.

 “Whaling”

-Whaling is similar to Spear Phishing, but the attacks are even more focused: Namely, focused on executives within any given organization.
+Whaling is similar to Spear Phishing, but the attacks focus on executives within an organization.

 The criminal’s goal is to gain access to an email account of a CEO or other high-ranking executive to authorize fraudulent wire transfers to a financial institution of their choice.
 They can also leverage that same email account to request W-2 information for all employees so that they can file fake tax returns on their behalf or post that data on the dark web.